-Youth are more susceptible to engaging in risky behaviors due to the development of the brain's prefrontal cortex, which is responsible for complex reasoning and functioning, and will not fully mature until their mid-twenties.
-Youth are more likely to be impulsive, fail to evaluate the impacts of their decisions, and assess long-term consequences.
-With that said, youth also have significant neuroplasticity - the brain's ability to rewrite, rewire, relearn, and strengthen important connections - and through practice, repetition, and praise, youth are best positioned to create and reinforce new neural pathways to learn new skills, habits, and ways of thinking.
-Transfers to adult court can potentially entrench youth in a life of criminal behavior that they otherwise would have matured away from.
-Youth afforded the opportunity to remain in the juvenile system will, on the other hand, have access to age-appropriate education and rehabilitative services that are designed for them, and designed to -harness their neuroplasticity.
+Youth are more susceptible to engaging in risky behaviors due to the development of the brain's prefrontal cortex, which is responsible for complex reasoning and functioning, and will not fully mature until their mid-twenties.8 Youth are more likely to be impulsive, fail to evaluate the impacts of their decisions, and assess long-term consequences.9 Transfers to adult court can potentially entrench youth in a life of criminal behavior that they otherwise would have matured away from.
+Youth afforded the opportunity to remain in the juvenile system will, on the other hand, have access to age-appropriate education and rehabilitative services that are designed for them.